Stress & Burnout

 My approach

 This is the work I do, and it isn't open-ended talk that goes nowhere.
-We get specific about what "better" actually looks like for you, then work on what's underneath the stress — the relentless inner standard, the short fuse, the distance from the people you love — and build the skills to change it.
-You leave with something to do, not just something to think about — and we track it, so you'll know whether it's working instead of guessing.
+We get specific about what "better" actually looks like — both what's underneath the stress (the relentless inner standard, the disconnection from the people you love, the sense that nothing lands) and the concrete things you want to change, like the sleep or getting back to something that's yours.
+None of that means you're weak; it's what depletion does — and it's concrete enough to actually work on, not just talk about.
+You leave with something to do, not just something to think about, and change that holds instead of resetting every Monday.

 Measurement-based care